tom-beer/academic-kickstart/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---

-I'm a graduate student working with [Uri Shalit](https://shalit.net.technion.ac.il/) at the Technion.
+I’m a researcher interested in causality, actionability and transportability of machine learning systems.
-I develop machine learning algorithms for causal inference from observational data, like medical records.
+At K Health, I design and develop models for personalised, reliable and accessible healthcare.
-I'm also interested in physiological signal processing (ECG, EEG, fMRI) and extracting insights from learned representations in neural networks.
+In my research at Uri Shalit’s lab I devised algorithms for robust causal inference from non-experimental data.
+I completed an MSc in Data Science and a BSc in Electrical Engineering, both at the Technion.
-I completed a BSc in Electrical Engineering at the Technion.
 I'm an amateur sourdough baker and handtool woodworker.